ROCm/clr/README.md

 Users can also build `OCL` and `HIP` at the same time by passing `-DCLR_BUILD_HIP=ON -DCLR_BUILD_OCL=ON` to configure command.

+For detail instructions, please refer to [how to build HIP](https://github.com/ROCm/HIP/blob/develop/docs/developer_guide/build.md)

 ## Tests

-`hip-tests` is a separate repo hosted at [hip-tests](https://github.com/ROCm/hip-tests).
+`hip-tests` is a separate repository hosted at [hip-tests](https://github.com/ROCm/hip-tests).

-To run `hip-tests` please go to the repo and follow the steps.
+To run `hip-tests` please go to the repository and follow the steps.

-There used to be directed tests in [ROCm/HIP](https://github.com/ROCm/HIP) which are now removed in favor of `hip-tests` repo.
+There used to be directed tests in [ROCm/HIP](https://github.com/ROCm/HIP) which are now removed in favor of `hip-tests` repository.

 ## Disclaimer